lukefwilson/KOR/README.md

 #TODO#
-1. Change execution speed from within KOR
+1. Change execution speed from within Karel
-2. Change world from within KOR
+2. Change world from within Karel
-3. Re-run commands from within KOR
+3. Re-run commands from within Karel
-4. Show Bugs within KOR rather than in console
+4. Show Bugs within Karel rather than in console